We were recently featured on the acclaimed radio show House Talk.

 Why Do I Need To Replace My Window Well?

-– When the well buckles in, the frame of the window is no longer protected, allowing for water to get between the frame of the window and the foundation, seeping into the basement.
-This will cause the need to replace the window.
+• Basement window frame deterioration – When the window well buckles in, the window frame is no longer protected, allowing water to get between the window frame and the foundation and then seep into the basement.

 Read more about – Tips for Controlling Basement Dust Mites